 Cut the onion into thin slices.
 Separate the onion to become individual pieces.

-Remove the onion and ghee once it is turned golden brown.
+Remove the onion and ghee once it has turned golden brown.
 You can substitute ghee with butter if you only cook Indian cuisine occasionally.
 Otherwise, get the ghee and cook it the authentic way.

-Blend the korma paste
+Blend the korma curry paste

 3. Roast the spices

-When you smell the aroma of the spices, and the color starts to darken, it should be ready to use.
+When you smell the aroma of the spices and the color starts to darken, it should be ready to use.

 4. Braise the chicken